 The central government of the country runs many initiatives or programs to educate people on the costs involved in a DUI (Driving under the Influence of Alcohol) Case.
-All programs talk about how people should avoid drinking before they drive.
+All programs talk about how people should avoid driving while intoxicated.
 When someone gets injured or killed in this scenario, their families usually undergo massive emotional and financial losses.

 The person involved in the accident can get imprisoned if the victim gets seriously injured or killed in the accident.
 There are different laws for various kinds of vehicles.
 These include cars, trucks, and motorcycles.